 - Integration design and build

-- Infrastructure/Networking foundation to help anticipate impact to system
+- Infrastructure/Networking Foundation to help anticipate the impact to the system

 SIMPLY PUT GOOD TO KNOW: A functional consultant handles configuration without code.
 A technical consultant handles custom development based on designs by a functional team member.

 A simple search on the web will find a long list of soft skills typically required of a candidate.
 This lists a few that may get missed during hiring interviews.